Home Debt Consolidation Is a Balance Transfer Card a Good Idea?

-In theory, balance transfers might be a way to save money on credit card interest and potentially pay off your credit card debt sooner.
+In theory, a balance transfer can help to save money on your credit card interest rate and potentially pay off debt sooner.
 For instance, suppose you owe $5,000 on a credit card with an APR of 18.9%.
 Your credit is good, and you receive an offer for a balance transfer card with an introductory APR of 0% for 12 months with a 3% transfer fee.
-After the introductory fee, your standard APR will be 14.9%.
+After the introductory balance transfer fee, your standard APR will be 14.9%.
 Would it be a good idea to take that offer?

 In this case, the answer could be "yes."
 Here's a look at the analysis:

 This balance transfer meets the first requirement for a good balance transfer: it makes common sense financially.
-Choosing this balance transfer option will net you $795 in savings the first year and $17 per month in savings after the promotional period is over.
-You can save even more than that by applying the $795 you save the first year back to your credit card balance, reducing your debt further, faster.
+Balance transfer can net you $795 in savings for the first year and $17 per month in savings after the promotional period is over.
+You can save even more money than that by applying the $795 you saved the first year back to your credit card balance, reducing your debt further and faster.

-1. You have to qualify for a balance transfer deal: Not everyone does.
-Your financial situation should be fairly stable if you intend to use this option.
+1. You have to qualify for balance transfer offers: Opening a new credit card account is not available to everyone.
+Your financial situation should be fairly stable if you intend to use balance transfer credit cards.
 Your credit score should be good to excellent, and your credit utilization ratio should be below 50 percent.

-2. You have to find a credit card with a lower interest rate than you currently have: Preferably, you want to find a card with a 0% introductory rate if you really want to make progress in defeating your debt.
-Look for one that offers a long introductory period as well, since the longer the introductory period is, the less interest you end up paying overall.
+2. You have to find a credit card with a low interest rate compared to what you currently have: Preferably, you want to find a card with a 0% introductory rate if you really want to make progress in defeating the different types of debt.
+Look for products and services that offer a long introductory period as well, since the longer the introductory period is, the less interest you end up paying overall.

-3. You have to find a payment you can live with: Pay special attention to what happens after the introductory period.
-Some credit cards may offer a 0% interest rate, but then charge an exorbitant interest rate after the introductory period.
+3. You have to find a payment you can live with: Pay special attention to what happens to your lines of credit after the introductory period.
+Some credit card companies may offer a 0% interest rate, but then charge an exorbitant interest rate after the introductory period.
 Don't let that happen to you.

 To figure out whether a balance transfer would make sense for you, consider and compare the variables that depict your current and expected post-transfer situation.